oreodub/GonFishing/README.md

 # Functionality and MVPs

-* Player control the fishing line with either their mouse or arrow buttons
+* Player control the fishing line with either their WASD or arrow buttons
 * Spacebar to reel in the hook
-* Avoid getting your line snagged in obstacles
+* Avoid getting your line snagged by sharks
-* Bigger fish require multiple spacebar inputs to successfully reel in
+* Master of the Swamp is faster and harder to catch
 * One minute timer

 # Wireframe